chanzuckerberg/cellxgene-census/docs/cellxgene_aws_open_data.md

 A data release is a Census build that is publicly hosted in AWS.
 A Census build is a TileDB-SOMA collection and its corresponding source H5AD files with the Census data from CZ CELLxGENE Discover.

-Any given Census build is named with a unique `[tag]`, normally the date of build, e.g., "2023-05-15".
+Any given Census build is named with a unique `[tag]`, normally the date of build, e.g. "2023-05-15".

 The are two types of data releases: